1883–84 Scottish Cup

-The 1883–84 Scottish Cup was the 11th season of Scotland's most prestigious football knockout competition.
+The 1883–84 Scottish Cup – officially the Scottish Football Association Challenge Cup – was the 11th season of Scotland's most prestigious football knockout competition.
 Queen's Park won the competition for the seventh time after Vale of Leven could not field a team on the date fixed for the final due to player illness.

-Dumbarton became the first defending champions to unsuccessfully retain the cup after they were knocked out in the first round by Renton.
+Reigning champions Dumbarton were knocked out in the first round by neighbours Renton, becoming the first club not to make at least two successful defences of their title since its inception (Queen's Park and Vale of Leven each won three in a row, then Queen's Park won three more) and beginning a contrasting sequence whereby the winners changed each season for the next 13 years, until Rangers retained the trophy in 1898.